Stable image reconstruction using total variation minimization: Introduction

 Because the bivariate Haar transform is orthonormal, standard CS results guarantee that images can be reconstructed up to a factor of their best approximation by $s$ Haar basis functions using $m \gtrsim s\log(N)$ measurements.
-One might then consider $\ell_1$-minimization of the Haar coefficients as an alternative to total-variation minimization.
-However, total variation minimization (TV) gives better empirical image reconstruction results than $\ell_1$-Haar wavelet coefficient minimization, despite not being fully justified by compressed sensing theory.
+One might then consider $\ell_1$-minimization of the Haar coefficients, that is, $(BL_1)$ with orthonormal transform $\mtx{B} = {\cal H}$, as an alternative to total variation minimization.
+However, total variation minimization gives better empirical image reconstruction results than $\ell_1$-Haar wavelet coefficient minimization, despite not being fully justified by compressed sensing theory.
 For details, see~\cite{candes05pr,CRT06:Stable,duarte08si} and references therein.
-For example, Figures~\ref{fig:phantom} and~\ref{fig:camera} show the reconstruction of the Shepp-Logan phantom image and the cameraman image using $20\%$ of their discrete Fourier coefficients (selected at random).
-The image recovered via total variation minimization $(TV)$ is not only more pleasing to the eye, but has a much lower recovery error than that of the image recovered via Haar minimization,e.g.~$(BL_1)$ with orthonormal transform $\mtx{B} = {\cal H}$.
+For example, Figure~\ref{fig:camera} compares reconstructions of the Cameraman image from only $20\%$ of its discrete Fourier coefficients, using total variation minimization and $\ell_1$-Haar minimization.

-In the case of noise, Figure~\ref{fig:LenaNoise} displays the original Fabio image, corrupted with additive Gaussian noise.
+When the measurements are corrupted by additive noise, $\vct{y} = \mtx{\Phi}\vct{x} + \vct{\xi}$, the story is similar.
+Figure~\ref{fig:LenaNoise} displays the original Fabio image, corrupted with additive Gaussian noise.
 Again, we compare the performance of (TV) and $(BL_1)$ at reconstruction using $20\%$ Fourier measurements.
 As is evident, TV-minimization outperforms Haar minimization in the presence of noise as well.
 Another type of measurement noise is a consequence of round-off or quantization error.
 This type of error may stem from the inability to take measurements with arbitrary precision, and differs from Gaussian noise since it depends on the signal itself.
 Figure~\ref{fig:FabioNoise} displays the lake image with quantization error along with the recovered images.
 As in the case of Gaussian noise, TV-minimization outperforms Haar minimization.
 All experiments here and throughout used the software $\ell_1$-magic to solve the minimization programs~\cite{L1Magic}.